jsy5484/Computation_Macro/README.md

 # Repository for Programs to solve macroeconomic problems

-Most of codes are written in Matlab, and some of them are written in Fortran
+Most of codes are written in *Matlab*, and some of them are written in *Fortran*

 ## 1. Deterministic Growth Model
   - Value Function Iteration